 It is not necessary to put individual lines of Html into separate print statements – you can print a string of any length – but putting tags into separate print statements can improve the readability of your code.

-Using an embedded style sheet
+Using an embedded stylesheet

-If you want styles to be applied to multiple tags you can embed a style sheet.
-For example, the following style sheet will set the font for all text, and some details further details for all h1 headings:
+If you want styles to be applied to multiple tags you can embed a stylesheet.
+For example, the following stylesheet will set the font for all text, and some further details for all h1 headings:

 <style>